 A treat without the guilt trip, or the pain

-They are perfectly fine without a glaze, but I made a cacao butter-citrus glaze, using raw cacao butter, orange juice and lemon zest.
+The lectin-free scones are perfectly fine without a glaze, but I made a cacao butter-citrus glaze, using raw cacao butter, orange juice and lemon zest.
 Maybe it doesn’t look as good as your usual sugar glaze, but I promise is tasty.
-Actually I’m really bad at decorating anything, so I’m sure some of you will make them look better.
+Actually, I’m really bad at decorating anything, so I’m sure some of you will make them look better.

 *This page contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.